 A rugged Australian forward who carved out a decade-long NRL career through hard work and versatility across multiple clubs.

-Lachlan Burr's professional rugby league journey was that of a durable journeyman, defined more by grit than glamour.
-The forward, who could slot in at lock or prop, made his NRL debut for the Canterbury-Bankstown Bulldogs in 2013, bringing a no-nonsense, high-effort style to the middle of the park.
-Over ten seasons, he became a familiar figure at several clubs, including the New Zealand Warriors, the Gold Coast Titans, and finally the North Queensland Cowboys.
-Burr was never the flashiest player on the team sheet, but coaches valued his reliability, his work rate in defence, and his willingness to do the tough, unheralded work in the trenches.
-His career, which concluded after the 2022 season, stands as a testament to the professional resilience required to last in one of the world's most physically demanding sports leagues.
+Lachlan Burr made his NRL debut for the Canterbury-Bankstown Bulldogs in 2013.
+The forward played at lock or prop for ten seasons, appearing for the New Zealand Warriors, Gold Coast Titans, and North Queensland Cowboys.
+He was valued for his reliability, work rate in defence, and willingness to do unheralded work.
+His career concluded after the 2022 season.
+It demonstrated the professional resilience required to last in one of the world's most physically demanding sports leagues.

 1981–1996